 If you're finding you're experimenting more with your home cooking – why not extend your culinary skills and include your veggie accompaniments?

-Our recent members' survey found that over a quarter of us are eating more veg and fruit now than before lockdown – which is fantastic!
-But while we know veggies are good for us, they are often relegated to a boring side dish.
+While we know veggies are good for us, they are often relegated to a boring side dish.
 Finding the perfect flavour pairings for your veggies will make them way more tasty and enjoyable!

 Here are my favourite 10 combos for making vegetables a main event rather than an afterthought!

 Preheat the oven to 200°C. Spray a baking tray with Frylight and lay a few lemon slices around the tray.
 Scatter asparagus tips in a single layer across the tray and over the lemon.
 Drizzle over olive oil and season with salt and pepper.
 Bake for 8-10 minutes until starting to crisp.
 Squeeze over lemon juice and sprinkle over finely grated parmesan to serve.